splitthoff/splitthoff.github.io/README.md

+## About me
 Hi everyone, I am a physics master’s student at the University of Heidelberg!

-## About me

 ## Projects
+- **Master’s thesis** (in progress): Working title: “Unveiling the Most Luminous Quasar Around Cosmic Noon and Be yond,” conducted at the Max Planck Institute for Astronomy (MPIA) in Heidelberg under the supervision of Dr. Julien Wolf and Dr. Silvia Belladitta
+- **Bachelor’s thesis**: “Passively Evolving Galaxies in the Vicinity of the Quasar APM 08279+5255 at Redshift z = 3.9” at the Landessternwarte Heidelberg, supervised by Prof. Dr. Jochen Heidt
 ## Research interests
 My particular interest lies in investigating dynamic processes in active galactic nuclei and the formation and evolution of (super-) massive black holes, approached from both observational and theoretical per